jordi-torras-ai/n400-questions/README.md

 - **Practice Least Asked Questions (`n400_ask_least.sh`)**: Asks the top 10 least asked questions.

 ## How to Use the Application
-1. Start by editing the `.numbers` file with state-specific details.
+1. Start by editing the `.numbers` file with state-specific, and congrational district details.
 2. Convert the `.numbers` file into a CSV using `uscis_questions.sh`.
 3. Use one of the provided shell scripts to practice questions.